heroui-inc/heroui-native/src/components/card/card.md

 - **Card**: Main container that extends Surface component.
 Provides base card structure with configurable surface variants and handles overall layout.
 - **Card.Header**: Header section for top-aligned content like icons or badges.
 - **Card.Body**: Main content area with flex-1 that expands to fill all available space between Card.Header and Card.Footer.
-- **Card.Label**: Label text with foreground color and medium font weight.
+- **Card.Title**: Title text with foreground color and medium font weight.
 - **Card.Description**: Description text with muted color and smaller font size.
 - **Card.Footer**: Footer section for bottom-aligned actions like buttons.